cncf-tags/green-reviews-tooling/docs/proposals/proposal-001-trigger-and-deploy.md

 When the pipeline executes it will look for manifest files in the projects dir.
 If there is a manifest matching the `cncf_project` input its contents will be applied using kubectl.
-The same applies for the `cncf_project_sub` input.
+The same applies for the `config` input.

 The `version` param is injected into the files to ensure the correct version of the project is deployed.
 (For these minor changes we can utilize kustomize)